sukhe3608/Invoice-app/README.md

 1. Add customer and product details to create an invoice.
 2. Display the invoice details in a text widget.
 3. Calculate and display the total amount.
+4. Show current date time on the bill.
-4. Generate a PDF version of the invoice.
+5. Generate a PDF version of the invoice.
-5. Save the invoice data to a file.
+6. Save the invoice data to a file.
-6. Load invoice data from a file.
+7. Load invoice data from a file.
-7. Clear all entries and reset the invoice.
+8. Clear all entries and reset the invoice.
 <br>

 ## Requirements